cloudfoundry/community/toc/rfc/rfc-draft-bosh-dynamic-disks-via-volume-services.md

 **Option 1: Centralized volume driver proxy**

 A single process holds Director credentials and proxies volume operations for all cells.

-Problems:
-- Volman discovers drivers via local Unix socket spec files — there's no built-in remote driver protocol
-- Would require building a custom network protocol and modifying volman's discovery mechanism
+Diego's volman supports remote drivers via TCP/HTTPS (not just Unix sockets), so this is technically feasible without modifying volman's discovery mechanism.

+Concerns:
-- Single point of failure for all volume operations
+- **Single point of failure** — All volume mount/unmount operations depend on this proxy
+- **Per-cell identity still required** — The proxy must authenticate which cell is making the request to enforce `disk.self.attach` semantics (only attach to the requesting cell).
+This requires building authentication infrastructure between cells and proxy.
+- **Additional operational complexity** — New component to deploy, configure, scale, and monitor
+- **Latency** — Extra network hop for every mount/unmount operation

 **Option 2: Controller watching Diego BBS**